avaneev/prvhash/README.md

 The file `prvhash64s.h` implements a relatively fast streamed hashing function by utilizing a parallel `prvhash64` structure.
 Please take a look at the `prvhash64s_oneshot()` function for usage example.
-The `prvhash64s` offers an extremely increased security and hashing speed.
-The amount of entropy mixing going on in this implementation is substantial.
+The `prvhash64s` offers an increased security and hashing speed.
+The amount of entropy mixing and "compression" going on in this implementation is substantial.

 The default `prvhash64s.h`-based 64-bit hash of the string `The cat is out of the bag` is `a23b7ec63da0657d`.